-- Once a password has been set and the power on lock is activated, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
+Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started.

+- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
 Press Mode/Enter.
 The Security Settings page displays. - 2.
-Highlight Power On Lock and select press On by pressing $\triangleleft/\triangleright$ . - 3.
-As pictured to the right, the four arrow keys ( $\blacktriangle$ ,
+Highlight Power on lock and select On by pressing $\triangleleft/\triangleright$ . - 3.
+As pictured to the right, the four arrow keys ( $\triangle$ ,

-▶, ▼, ◀) respectively represent 4 digits (1, 2, 3, 4).
+▶, ♥, ◀) respectively represent 4 digits (1, 2, 3, 4).
 According to the password you desire to set, press the arrow keys to enter six digits for the password.